 - The Re-Entry Bridge seminar is a specialized support event held prior to the start of the semester to help ease the transition back to college for ILEAD students.
 The program helps refresh students on "college knowledge" and provides information on changes that have taken place at UNM-Valencia since they previously attended.
 The Re-Entry Bridge seminar also provides an opportunity to build peer-to-peer support networks and community with other ILEAD students.

-- The Peer Educator program supports the transition of both first-time, first-year students and ILEAD students into their academic journey at UNM-Valencia.
-Peer Educators are trained peers who can provide specialized support to new and ILEAD students, including developing study skills, navigating academic policies, college knowledge, finding and applying to scholarships, accessing campus resources, and finding community on campus.
-The Peer Educator program supports students through their first year on campus, to ensure they are making the most of their time at UNM-Valencia.
+- The Peer Mentor Program (PMP), previously Peer Educator Program, is a student-led program that supports the transition of first-time students into their academic journey at UNM-Valencia.
+Peer Mentors are trained peers who can provide specialized support to new students, including developing study skills, navigating academic policies, college knowledge, finding and applying to scholarships, accessing campus resources, and finding community on campus.
+The Peer Mentor Program supports students through their first year on campus, to ensure they are making the most of their time at UNM-Valencia.

 - Guided Pathways Implementation